abcoates/archi-xml-excel-converter/README.md

 # archi-xml-excel-converter
 XML &lt;--> Excel conversion scripts for 'Archi' Archimate models.

+## Note
+The Archi tool has a facility to export a model to a set of 3 CSV files, and to create a new model based on a similar set of 3 CSV files.
+For many people, that will be more convenient than the scripts described below.
+However, if you would prefer to use a single Excel file rather than 3 CSV files, then you might find some value in the scripts described below.

 ## Description
 Archi (https://archimatetool.com/) is an open-source Archimate modelling tool.
 It has its own file format, but it can also import/export models using XML.

 This project provides two convenience scripts written in Python 3 - one to transform the XML into Excel, and the other to convert Excel into XML.
 These scripts do not round trip - only some of the information